MicrosoftDocs/power-platform/power-platform/admin/conversation-diagnostics-application-insights.md

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note.md)]

 > [!IMPORTANT]
 > When this feature transitions to General Availability (GA), the feature will be available for Managed Environments only.
 Users will need a Power Apps, Power Automate, or Dynamics 365 license with premium use rights.
-For this public preview only, the premium use rights requirement and the ME restriction are relaxed.
+For this public preview only, the premium use rights requirement and the Managed Environments restriction are relaxed.

 ## Pricing